RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

 Playwright would try to download Chromium browser to it's default location for the current platform.
 For windows the default path is **%userprofile%\AppData\Local\ms-playwright\**.
 The Chromium executables it downloads size ~220 Megabytes.

 This download could take some time and cause delay for the first user that tries to export a dashboard.
 This is ok during development time but not so much when you deploy to staging or a production environment.
-For these scenarios you could use some of the settings bellow to see how you could fine tune your deployment.
+For these scenarios you could use some of the settings below to see how you could fine tune your deployment.

 These settings are exposed through the <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html" target="_blank" rel="noopener\">RevealEmbedSettings Export</a> property.
 - <a href="/api/aspnet/latest/Reveal.Sdk.ExportConfiguration.html#Reveal_Sdk_ExportConfiguration_CreateChromiumInstancesOnDemand" target="_blank" rel="noopener\">CreateChromiumInstancesOnDemand</a> - set this to false to force Playwright initialization to happen on app startup